Jose1905/R_csv_file/README.md

 # Development Environment

-I am using Visual Studio Code and the extensions "R" and "R Debugger"
+I am using R as the language and RStudio as the environment

 This code is written in R language